influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 ## WAL per Shard

 This is the current behavior of the WAL.
 This option is conceptually easier to reason about.
 For example, compactions that read in multiple WAL segments are assured that all the WAL entries pertain to the current shard.
-If it completes a compaction, it is saft to remove the WAL segment.
+If it completes a compaction, it is safe to remove the WAL segment.
 It is also easier to deal with shard deletions as all the WAL segments can be dropped along with the other shard files.

 The drawback of this option is the potential for turning sequential write IO into random IO in the presence of multiple shards and writes to many different shards.

 ## Single WAL

 Using a single WAL adds some complexity to compactions and deletions.
-Compactions will need to either sort all the WAL entries in a segment by shard first and then run compactiosn on each shard or the compactor needs to be able to compact multiple shards concurrently while ensuring points in existing TSM files in different shards remain separate.
+Compactions will need to either sort all the WAL entries in a segment by shard first and then run compactions on each shard or the compactor needs to be able to compact multiple shards concurrently while ensuring points in existing TSM files in different shards remain separate.

 Deletions would not be able to reclaim WAL segments immediately as in the case where there is a WAL per shard.
 Similarly, a compaction of a WAL segment that contains writes for a deleted shard would need to be dropped.

-Currently, we are moving towards a Single WAL implemention.
+Currently, we are moving towards a Single WAL implementation.

 # Cache